-A major consequence of globalization.
-This is how you could quickly and directly define the reason why it was born.
-PEPPOL The term that is increasingly heard when talking about secure and agile online invoicing.
-In today's times, when communication is global and information and data are transmitted from one end of the world to the other in just a few seconds, it is essential that this is done securely.
+A great consequence of globalization.
+This is how one could quickly and directly define the reason why PEPPOL was born, a term that is increasingly heard when talking about secure and agile online invoicing.
+In today's times, in which communication is global and information and data are transmitted from one end of the world to the other in a few seconds, it is essential that this is done securely.
 Therefore, the birth and implementation of standards such as PEPPOL represents an advance and a guarantee of communication for any agent involved in the electronic management process of any financial accounting process.
 Welcome to the new digital era.

 PEPPOL What is it and what is it for?